AdnaneKhan/1622Compiler/README.md

 To run the front end do the following:

 ~~~~
 java -cp java-cup-11a.jar:.
-FrontEnd FILENAME
+Compiler FILENAME
 ~~~~

-where filename is the name of the file to be lexed, parsed, and error checked.
+where filename is the name of the file to be lexed, parsed, and error checked, and compiled to mips assembly

-If no errors are encountered then the file will be printed out to an intermediate representation in the console.
-In addition the file will be printed to the "output" directory as FILENAME.IRs
+The file will be placed in the same folder it was but with .asm appended to its name.